-Tuition in the Graduate School for the 2020-2021 academic year is $7,407 per course or $66,663 for the nine courses required for the UEP degree.
+Tuition in the Graduate School for the 2021-2022 academic year is $7,618 per course or $68,562 for the nine courses required for the UEP degree.
 Generally, tuition increases by 3-5% from year to year.

-The program awards merit-based scholarships to about 2/3 of all applicants, ranging from 10-100% of tuition cost.
-If you apply by January 15, you will be automatically considered for merit-based scholarships.
+The program awards merit-based and need-based scholarships to about 2/3 of all applicants, ranging from 10-100% of tuition cost.
+If you apply by the January deadline, you will be automatically considered for merit-based scholarships.
+Applicants interested in a need-based scholarship must complete a FAFSA form by January 18, 2022.
 In addition, research and teaching assistantships and other work opportunities are available to help offset the program costs.

-Students can also apply for the Urban Education Fellowship (UEF).
-As part of Brown University’s commitment to the Providence schools, the UEF cancels the student loan — making the program effectively no-cost — if the Fellow works for three years after graduation in a full-time position within a public sector education organization or non-profit entity in the Rhode Island urban core region.
+Students are welcome to apply for the Urban Education Fellowship (UEF).
+As part of Brown University’s commitment to the local Providence community, the Fellowship offers loan forgiveness if the Fellow works for three years after program completion in a full-time position within a public sector education organization or non-profit entity in the Rhode Island urban core region.